elyons/sauron-eye-lotr-pinball/README.md

     * ESP32 acknowledges.
     * **Loop:** ESP32 requests `NEXT` -> PC sends 1024 bytes -> ESP32 writes to Flash.
     * *This prevents buffer overflows common with large files.*
+  **Note:** If you constantly see "...Still waiting for ESP32 (Formatting 10MB FS can take 60s+)..." after you see that "SPIFFS Mounted" in the Arduino IDE serial monitor, press the reset button on the ESP32.
+That will usually get the transfer started.

 ## Generating the GIF